fbgallet/PhiloCraft/README.md

 # Philo🧩Craft

-A philosophical game inspired by [Infinite Craft](https://neal.fun/infinite-craft/) by Neal Agarwal.
+PhiloCraft is a philosophical game inspired by [Infinite Craft](https://neal.fun/infinite-craft/) by Neal Agarwal.

 Explore the numerous and fascinating concepts in the history of philosophy, discover their meanings, what philosophers say about them, and why it's worth thinking about them, by combining the basic concepts from different fields of philosophy.